-Facebook lead ads are nothing new.
+Facebook lead ads are nothing new (although newly important post-iOS 14!).
 They’ve been around for two or three years.
 When we talk to Facebook advertisers, however, we typically get the sense that lead ads do not yet enjoy universal usage—that there are a lot of advertisers out there that are still not leveraging lead ads to their max potential.

 What exactly is a Facebook lead ad?
 It looks like this: